US Vice President Mike Pence says he ignored Kim Jong Un's sister

 Pence also said Pyongyang's alleged human rights violations factored into his decision to ignore Kim Yo Jong, citing the country's political prisons -- where it's estimated about 100,000 people are incarcerated -- the execution of Jang Song Thaek, Kim Jong Un's uncle, and the killing of the leader's half brother, Kim Jong Nam.

-Kim Jong Nam was died mere minutes after being exposed to a lethal nerve agent, VX, at an airport in Malaysia last year.
+Kim Jong Nam died mere minutes after being exposed to a lethal nerve agent, VX, at an airport in Malaysia last year.
 North Korean diplomats denied the country had any involvement in the killing.

 "This is evil the likes of which we have witnessed rarely in our time around the world, and I wanted to send by my silence a very clear message, that the people of the United States of America know who we're dealing with and that we are going to continue to stand firmly and stand strong with resolve and with our allies until the regime in North Korea ceases to threaten our country and our allies with nuclear (weapons) and ballistic missiles," Axios quoted Pence as saying.